This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SnackAndGo#CollectiveBias

 Her friend made a village with a Go-Paks!
 CHIPS AHOY!
 Mini Chocolate Chip Cookies and a Chocolate-Vanilla Snack Pack Pudding by pulling out some of the cookies, adding the pudding and then building a house with the reserved CHIPS AHOY!.
 His house collapsed, so he decided the village had been destroyed (either that or it was a mine shaft that caved in instead of a village).
 I love how they used their creativity when the snack didn’t turn out just as they had intended.
 I let them break out their iPads to play some Minecraft while they enjoyed their snacks.

 Science Time with Go-Paks! and Pudding Cups

-The sturdy Go-Paks! and the empty Snack Pack Pudding Cups are perfect for a variety of STEM activities, a great alternative to playing on Minecraft.
+The sturdy Go-Paks! and the empty Snack Pack Pudding Cups are perfect for a variety of STEM activities, a great alternative to playing on their iPads.
 After my daughter and friend finished their snack, I rinsed their containers so the kids could use them to protect an egg when it was dropped.

 Between trips to the local scrap store and some recyclable materials that my daughter has saved, we have quite a collection for building projects or building an egg drop container.
 A recent addition to our collection is pom-poms that we have received at various sporting events over the years.
 I also provided each of the kids with a pair of scissors.
 For younger children, I suggest that you help with any cutting that they need done.